juanluisrto/Feedlarkis/README.md

 * Implement a calculation that determines the abits
 * Styling including html and css
 * Understand if javascript will be necessary to show a proper display of the calendar
+* Prepare the database to store calendar-like info

 SMALL ISSUES:
 * Make sure that admin, user and reader have the appropriate
 * Make sure that wrong get request get cathced and do not throw errors when you ask them with wrong priviledges
+* Add the new user info to the database at signup
+# Add the new booking info to the database
+* Radio buttons should submit itsel automatically as soon as it is selected